 The Census committee is established as an advisory group which overseas the management of the census project, providing guidance and advice, as well as high-level monitoring and evaluation.
 The committee usually comprises stakeholders who are part of the National Statistical System.
 Potential members could include the National Statistics Office, Education, Health, Agriculture, Finance, Planning and various NGOs.

 Choice of Technologies

 There are several "technology" decisions required during the planning phase.

 For the household listing (if there is one), will the listing forms be paper only, will GPS units be used to record locations, or will everything be done on a tablet (questionnaire + GPS location).
 Most countries are now using tablets for the household listing.

 For the pilot/main census, will data collection be undertaken with paper + manual data entry, paper + scanning, or on a tablet (fully automated data entry) .
-Most countries are using tablets for the data collection, and Survey Solutions is the most popular CAPI application for Censuses in the Pacific Region.
+Most countries are now using tablets for the data collection, and Survey Solutions is the most popular CAPI application for Censuses in the Pacific Region.
 Countries like Tonga, Kiribati, Nauru, RMI, Vanuatu and Fiji have used it and have released data much faster than was previously the case with their paper-based surveys.

 Questionnaire Design + User Consultation

 With the adoption of CAPI for most Pacific countries, data entry systems + questionnaire design need to take place well in advance, and tested.